Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 Preheat your oven to its highest setting (250°C or 482°F), ideally using a pizza stone or a baking steel.
 Preheating for at least 30 minutes ensures a consistent, high temperature that creates the perfect crust.

-- Topping: Add your favourite toppings, starting with a thin layer of tomato sauce, fresh mozzarella, and a drizzle of olive oil.
-Simplicity is key for authentic Italian flavours.
+• Topping: Add your favorite toppings, starting with a thin layer of tomato sauce, fresh mozzarella, and a drizzle of olive oil.
+Simplicity is key for authentic Italian flavors.

-- Pro Tip for Crispiness: For an extra crispy base, consider par-baking the dough for 2 minutes before adding your toppings.
+• Pro Tip for Crispiness: Consider par-baking the dough for 2 minutes before adding your toppings for an extra crispy base.

 Enjoy your homemade pizza straight from the oven, savouring the authentic taste of Italy right at home.